 5. Expert Support and Management

 SIA lists “Tapping into third-party expertise” as one of the drivers for remote assistant services.
-Remote assistant firms specialize in offering skilled workers in specific categories, and organizations that utilize these services prudently can gain a competitive advantage.
+Outsourced assistant firms specialize in offering skilled workers in specific categories, and organizations that utilize these services prudently can gain a competitive advantage.

 With a managed service, businesses get trained executive assistants who are already onboarded to their systems and tools and show up ready to work on day one.
 They work in cohorts, so when they need to learn a new app or technology, they can quickly find someone who is already onboarded to experience and learn from, not from you.